• Technical Conference: 30 March – 03 April 2025

 This course should enable participants to,

-• Understand the main machine learning categories
+• Identify the main machine learning categories

 • Compare properties and requirements for various ML evaluation techniques